 - Metalwitches in The Witchlands can control metal in their vicinity, reshaping it as if it was liquid.
 As their power comes from the Earth Well, more powerful Earthwitches also have this ability.

 - BIONICLE has Iron and Magnetism elements.
 There is a lot of overlap in their powers, but the main difference is that Toa of Iron can create metal from thin air, and Toa of Magnetism have to manipulate existing metal or just use magnetic energy.

-- In Forgotten Realms, this is the wizard Ghorus Toth's apparent specialty, as many metal-manipulating spells bear his name.
+- In the Dungeons & Dragons Forgotten Realms setting, this is the wizard Ghorus Toth's apparent specialty, as many metal-manipulating spells bear his name.